sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

    :alt: certificate
    :width: 60%

-- After upadating the details ``Success msg`` will apear.
+- On updation of details a ``Success msg`` will be displayed on the screen.

 .. figure:: ../../_assets/configuration/exportcertificate.PNG
    :alt: certificate
    :width: 60%

-Next, you need to add the exported certificate to the Browser.
+Next, you need to add the exported certificate to the browser.

-Adding Certificate to the Browser
+Add Certificate to the Browser
 --------------------------

-- Using Google chrome
+- Use Google chrome

-- Go to below location after opening ``Google Chrome``.
+- Open ``Google Chrome`` and follow the steps below:
    - Settings -> Advanced -> Privacy and Security-> Manage Certificates